-This item includes gas, diesel and propane used for roving inspections, New Entrant on-site safety visits, IT support statewide and any RV rentals.
-This line item only applies to the 3 DPS Officers 100% MCSAP funded and the five 100% MCSAP vehicles used by MCSAP staff.
-NHP has estimated that on average a CVSI will drive 12,705 miles/year, with an estimated 15 miles/gallon, at an average cost of \$4.50/gallon, or appoximately \$3,812/year.
+This item includes gas, diesel, propane and charging used for roving inspections.
+New Entrant on-site safety visits, IT support statewide and any RV rentals.
+This line item only applies to the 3 DPS Officers 100% MCSAP funded and the seven 100% MCSAP vehicles used by MCSAP staff.
+NHP has estimated that on average a CVSI will drive 12,705 miles/year, with an estimated 15 miles/gallon, at an average cost of \$4.50/gallon, or approximately \$3,812/year.
 MOE/DPS vehicle charges are calculated towards the MOE and not included in this category.